List of people executed in the United States in 1994

 Thirty-one people, all male, were executed in the United States in 1994, twenty-three by lethal injection, six by electrocution, one by gas chamber and one by hanging.
-Idaho, Maryland, and Nebraska both carried out their first executions since reinstating capital punishment.
+Idaho, Maryland, and Nebraska both carried out their first post-Furman executions.
 Washington and Illinois both carried out their first involuntary executions since the 1960s.

+Arkansas carried out a double execution and a triple execution, the first such executions in the United States since 1965 and 1962, respectively.